csulb-jondwoo/student-academic-dashboard/README.md

 # Student Academic Dashboard
-An all-in-one academics degree dashboard for CSULB students.
+An all-in-one degree dashboard for CSULB students to help plan out their degree

 # Contributors
 Ryan Stehle